* denotes current or former student

 15) Montefrio, M.J.F.
 (2016).
 Cooperation and resistance: Negotiating rubber in upland Philippines.
 Journal of Rural Studies, 46, 111-120.
 (Link)

-12) Montefrio, M.J.F., Sonnenfeld, D.A. & Luzadis, V.A.
+12) Montefrio, M.J.F., D.A.
+Sonnenfeld, and V.A.
+Luzadis.
 (2015).
 Social construction of the environment and farmer intentions to cooperate in biofuels and rubber production in upland Palawan, the Philippines.
 Ecological Economics, 116, 70-77.
 (Link)

 8) Montefrio, M.J.F.
 (2013).
 The green economy and land conflicts.
 Peace Review: A Journal of Social Justice, 25(4), 502-509.
 (Link)